paulsinclair51/briteTest/README.md

 See [include/litetest.h](include/litetest.h) for documentation on the provided test support functions.

-## Modules (.c files)
+## Headers (.h) and Sources (.c)

-Modules containing the orchestrator or test functions must include `litetest.h` and any required project headers.
+Source files containing the orchestrator or test group functions must include `litetest.h` and any required project headers.

-### Example: lubtype Testing
+Example: lubtype Testing

-The tests directory in the `paulsinclair51/lubtype` repository provides an example orchestrator module and test modules for the lubtype API.
-The modules include these two files:
+The `tests` directory in the `paulsinclair51/lubtype` repository provides an example orchestrator and test group source (,c) files for the lubtype API.
+Each source file includes these two headers:

 ```c
 #include "lubtype.h"
 #include "litetest.h"
 ```

-### Example: LiteTest Self-Testing
+Example: LiteTest Self-Testing

-The tests directory for this repository provides an example self-test for the LiteTest API and framework.
+The `tests` directory for this repository provides an example self-test for the LiteTest API and framework.

 ```c